kraftbj/genesis-enews-extended/readme.txt

 = 2.3.0 =
 Removes the defunct FeedBurner and obsolete MailPoet 2 integrations.
 If your widget was configured with either, reconfigure it with your current mailing list service's form action URL.

-= 2.1.0 =
-Adds ability to link to site's privacy policy.